Homeowners Insurance: What It Is, Cost And Coverage

 Homeowners insurance policies are typically either replacement cost policies or actual cash value policies.

-- Replacement cost policies provide funds to replace what was lost, once you pay the deductible.
+Replacement cost policies provide funds to replace what was lost, once you pay the deductible.
 They don’t take depreciation into account.
+There are two types of replacement cost policies: standard and guaranteed.
+Standard will pay out what you paid for the item with inflation factored in.

 Get approved to buy a home.